motya-proxy/motya/user-manual/src/concepts/mod.md

 [SNI]: https://www.cloudflare.com/en-gb/learning/ssl/what-is-sni/

-Unlike some other reverse proxy applications, in River, a given listener is "owned" by a single service.
+Unlike some other reverse proxy applications, in Motya, a given listener is "owned" by a single service.
 This means that multiple services may not be listening to the same address and port.
-Traffic received by a given Listener will always be processed by the same Service for the duration of time that the River application is running.
+Traffic received by a given Listener will always be processed by the same Service for the duration of time that the Motya application is running.

-Listeners are configured "statically": they are set in the configuration file loaded at the start of the River application, and are constant for the time that the River application is running.
+Listeners are configured "statically": they are set in the configuration file loaded at the start of the Motya application, and are constant for the time that the Motya application is running.

 ## Connectors